 Grading Scale: Pass/Fail

 In this course, Relay students will build an understanding of their rights and responsibilities as residents and educators in their state and as an enrolled student at Relay.
-Through their work, Relay students will learn about Relay’s policies, the supports and resources that are available to them during their time at Relay, and the foundations of being an effective online learner at Relay.
+Through their work, Relay students will learn about Relay’s policies, the support and resources that are available to them during their time at Relay, and the foundations of being an effective online learner at Relay.
 Relay students will also understand the process for becoming a certified or licensed teacher in their state.
 Relay students will leave the course with a number of tools they can use to successfully navigate their experience at Relay.

 EDU-510: Graduate Capstone